TULiberalArts/Sociology/pages/PSM.md

 ---
+# global predefined variables
+layout: page-landing
+permalink: /psm/
+published: true
+# meta-data variables
 title: PSM in Applied Sociology
-permalink: /psm/
-layout: page-landing
 keywords: 'masters, applied sociology, professional'
 meta-description: >-
   An ideal program for professionals working in government, education, health, criminal justice, and nonprofit or organizational leadership.
-published: true
+# custom variables
 ---
 ### Learn the analytical tools you need to revolutionize your career and transform your organization.